 Marine mammals that live together have developed a communication system that allows them to maintain or regain contact with group members over long distances.
-Individual animals often leave the group during feeding and are able to reunite with their group members by producing and recognizingthat are specific to their group.
+Individual animals often leave the group during feeding and are able to reunite with their group members by producing and recognizing vocalizations that are specific to their group.
 Group-specific vocalizations also allow members to maintain cohesion when more than one group of animals is in the same area.
 The group-specific vocalizations allow members to identify other members in their group.
-There are a number of cetaceans that have well-documented group-specific sounds, including s and s, and spinner dolphins.
+There are a number of cetaceans that have well-documented group-specific sounds, including killer whales and sperm whales, and spinner dolphins.

 There are several “ecotypes” of killer whale groups found off the Pacific Coast of North America: “resident”, “transient” or “Bigg’s” killer whale, and “offshore.”
 Resident killer whales live in the same group or pod their entire lives and eat mostly fish and squid.
 Transient killer whales separate from their birth group to form smaller social units.
 Transients also have a wider geographic range than residents, and hunt marine mammals, such as other cetaceans, seals, and sea lions.
 Offshore killer whales are not as well studied as residents and transients, however, it is believed that, like residents, they feed mostly on fish.
 They also maintain an offshore distribution with a much larger range than residents or transients and form very large group sizes comparable to multi-pod associations seen in residents.